marano/blog/_posts/2014-03-18-routes-to-spec-or-not-to-spec-in-a-rails-app.markdown

 ---

 This is a topic with some controversy about the benefits of having well spec'ed all your routes that **exist** and that **do not exist**.
-So I will tell you about my personal experience which later became the input to what we do nowadays at HE:labs.
+So I will tell you about my personal experience which later became what we do nowadays at HE:labs.

 <!--more-->

-Many time ago I was hired to work on a company that had a huge Rails app with millions of users.
-At that time to have a **huge** website in Rails was not as common as it is today.
+Some time ago I was hired to work on a company that had a huge Rails app with millions of users.
+At that time, to have a **huge** website in Rails was not as common as it is today.
 We were probably on the TOP 20 (maybe TOP 10?
-Do anyone have any kind of statistic of big Rails apps in the period of 2006-2010?) biggest website in the world using Rails in terms of number of accesses.
-In my hands the website moved from Rails 1 to Rails 2 and then to Rails 3 (Rails 3 beta when I left to found HE:labs) and had one major redesign.
+Does anyone have any kind of statistic of big Rails apps during 2006-2010?) website in the world using Rails in terms of number of unique visits.
+In my hands the website moved from Rails 1 to Rails 2 and then to Rails 3 (Rails 3 beta when I left to found HE:labs), and had one major redesign.

-When I joined the team we had poor code coverage by tests.
+When I joined the team we had poor code coverage for tests.
 Almost nonexistent to be true.
 It was buggy.
 Thousands of exceptions were happening everyday.
-Lot of slow queries.
+Lots of slow queries.
 Very unstable.
 So first of all I had to start learning the code and the business.
 But it was a **lot** of code for a website that was not so big in terms of features...
 I was walking on thin ice when doing any little change.
-Not always was possible to predict what would be the effects of a change in the business logic.
+It wasn't always possible to predict what would be the effects of a change in the business logic.

-For every change I did in code, I was writing a test.
+For every change I made in code, I wrote a test.
 At that time we used Test::Unit.
 We moved to Rspec some years later.
 I was making sure that what I was doing was going to have the desired result.
 If something got broken with my changes, I had to write another test to catch that undesired behavior and fix it.
-With these little steps when I left the company we was with almost 99% of the code covered by specs, including the routes.
+With these little steps, when I left the company, we were with almost 99% of the code covered by specs, including the routes.
 It was a slow process.
-I wasn't the only developer in the team, but it was with me that we started to get the app back on track.
+I wasn't the only developer in the team, but it wasn't until I decided to act that we started to get the app back on track.

 ## What was the deal with the routes?